Shirley Dean

 Shirley Ann Dean (née Bryant; born 1935-36), considered moderate in Berkeley politics, is an American politician who served as the Mayor of Berkeley, California (1994-2002).
 Before serving two terms as Berkeley's Mayor, Dean served on the Berkeley City Council for 15 years (1975–94) and was a leader of the Berkeley Democratic Club.

 Shirley Dean grew up in a single parent family and graduated from Berkeley High School (1952).
 She was selected as a Distinguished Graduate in the Berkeley High School Hall of Fame and was the first in her family to attend college.
 She graduated with honors from UC Berkeley with a BA in Social Welfare in 1956.

 During part of the time she served as Mayor, she worked half-time for UC Berkeley Undergraduate Admission and Relations with Schools and the Office of Admissions.
 Her responsibilities included writing the plan and supervising field work for the recruitment of minority students to the UC Berkeley campus and visiting high schools throughout California.
 She received two Distinguished Service Awards from UC Berkeley for her work before she retired in March 2000.

 Mayor

 Shirley Dean was first elected Mayor of Berkeley in 1994 after a close run-off race.
 Dean actually trailed in the November 1994 general election, with fellow council member Don Jelinek capturing 49.2% of the vote against Dean’s 45.5%.
-Umder city law, that forced a runoff in December, which Dean won due to lower turnout in the college town.
+Under city law, that forced a runoff in December, which Dean won due to lower turnout in the college town.